Skip to Main Content

 Search a general interest database

-Sometimes date or search interface limitations of discipline-specific databases will not allow finding a more complete citation.
-Try using a general interest database like Academic Search Complete from EBSCOhost or and search on what information you have.
+Sometimes search interface limitations of discipline-specific databases will not allow finding a more complete citation.
+Try using a general interest database like Academic Search Complete from EBSCOhost and search on what information you have.

 Ask a librarian